-Allergies are one of the most common health conditions affecting children (age 0-17).
+Allergies are one of the most common health conditions affecting children under the age of 17.
 Food allergies currently affect 4 - 6% of our youth in the U.S., according to the Centers for Disease Control and Prevention.
 And the number of children diagnosed with food allergies is steadily increasing – up 18% in the past decade.

-A: These eight foods or food groups account for 90% of food-induced allergic reactions:
+These eight most common food allergies account for 90% of food-induced allergic reactions:

 - Tree nuts

 What are the symptoms of an allergic reaction?

 Symptoms of food allergy include hives, vomiting, diarrhea, cough/difficulty breathing and swelling occurring within minutes to typically no more than two hours after ingestion of the allergenic food and occur reproducibly with repeat ingestion.

 How are food allergies diagnosed?

 Your child’s physician may diagnose a food allergy based on your son or daughter’s medical history and/or blood tests.
 The doctor may also refer your child to an allergist for skin testing.
 Likewise, an allergist will take a thorough look at medical history and will consider whether to conduct a blood test and/or perform a skin prick test, which identifies any food-specific antibodies in your child’s body.
 Depending on the history and results of testing, if indicated, your allergist may want to perform an observed food challenge.